Campus Center 2nd Floor

 Five courses (20 credits) are required for a minor in environmental studies: two from the introductory sequence (Environmental Studies 133, 215, or 234) and three additional environmental studies courses selected in consultation with a department faculty member and approved by the department chair.

-Because of the interdisciplinary nature of ES, there are many ways for first-year students to begin the major.
-One of the best ways to start is ENVI 172 Psychology in the Material World that meets the College's first-year course requirement and can count towards the ES major.
-Also one required course for the ES major is offered this fall - ENVI 140 The Earth’s Climate System.
+Because of the interdisciplinary nature of ES, there are many ways for first year students to begin the major.
+One of the best ways to start is ENVI 234 American Environmental History.
+The course meets the College's first year course requirement and can count towards the ES major.
+Also one of the two options for meeting the ES major’s introductory science requirement is offered this fall - ENVI 140 The Earth’s Climate System.
 There are also a variety of 100-level courses you could choose including ENVI 144 Lakes, Streams and Rivers and ENVI 150 Climate and Society.
 Another good choice for those interested in Environmental Studies and Biology would be ENVI 285 Ecology.

 AP Credit in Environmental Science

-If you took AP Environmental Science and received a 4 or 5 on the exam you are not required to take one of the two introductory science courses (ENVI 133 Environmental Science or ENVI 140 The Earth’s Climate System).
-You are, however, still required as an ES major to take two environmentally-related science courses from the list that can be found on the Environmental Studies Website – macalester.edu/academics/environmentalstudies/majorsminors/.
+If you took AP Environmental Science and received a 4 or 5 on the exam you are allowed to substitute a more advanced course for ENVI 133 Environmental Science.
+This could include ENVI 140 The Earth’s Climate System or ENVI 285 Ecology (both offered Fall 2014).
+You are still required as an ES major to take two environmentally-related science courses from the list that can be found on the Environmental Studies Website – http://www.macalester.edu/academics/environmentalstudies/majorsminors/.

 French and Francophone Studies